toptal/picasso/docs/decisions/09-cypress-visual-tests-strategy.md

 2. Merge the **identified missing test cases** with the **existing test cases** for different aspects of the same component; _e.g. size and color_
 3. Modify tests according to the merged test cases
 4. Disable unnecessary Storybook screenshots and clean up redundant tests

+Screenshots created on Happo's side need to be [validated](#what-is-happo-screenshots-validation).

 ### Example